-The primary method of broadcasting Marine Safety Information (MSI) is NAVTEX which can provide coverage up to around 400 nautical miles out to sea although this depends on many factors.
+The primary method of broadcasting Marine Safety Information (MSI) is NAVTEX which can provide coverage up to around 400 nautical miles out to sea although this depends on many reception issues.
 This service is complemented by radio telephony with networks of remote radio sites around coasts providing VHF and MF coverage out to 30 miles and 150 miles respectively.
-Marine weather forecasts are broadcast on VHF and MF radio at schedules listed here for much of western Europe.
+Marine weather forecasts are broadcast on VHF and MF radio at schedules listed on these pages for much of western Europe.

 - SOLAS and the GMDSS - how they apply to leisure sailors

 Full MSI broadcasts are made by Radio Telephony (R/T) twice a day.
 A new Inshore Waters Forecast and any Gale Warnings will be broadcast every 6 hours and will be repeated together with any Strong Wind Warnings (SWW) three hours later.
 The broadcast times shown in the schedules on another page are in local clock' time i.e. they will remain unchanged throughout the year.